This article is intended for school leadership, wellbeing staff, and IT support.

-    - Verdict - Filters the actvity for Allowed, Blocked or Flagged activity.
+- Verdict - Filters the activity for Allowed, Blocked or Flagged activity.

-A "+1" is displayed in the top of the selector once you check one or more options in a filter.
+A "+1" is displayed at the top of the selector once you check one or more options in a filter.

-You can export the User Journey Report as a CSV file, or as a PDF document for offline reference.
+You can export the User Journey Report as a CSV file or as a PDF document for offline reference.
 For best results, we recommend reports with a maximum of 4 weeks of information.
-You can select time periods as far back as 3 months from today or 10,000 records, whichever is reached first.
+You can select time periods as far back as three months from today or 10,000 records, whichever is reached first.

 You can run reports for longer time periods, but you will need to allow several minutes and your browser window must remain open until the report is complete.